 Activation measures the percentage of users who reach a predefined moment of value within a given time window.
 This metric matters because it directly reflects whether users understand the product early enough to continue using it.

 High activation rates consistently correlate with better retention, while low activation often explains why acquisition improvements fail to compound.
+Apps with strong activation can see retention improve by 20 to 50 percent, based on benchmarks from Appcues.

 Time to first value